 France is set to become a prime destination for Indian students, with around 8,000 currently enrolled and the French government targeting 30,000 by 2030.
-Affordable tuition, high academic standards, and vibrant culture are big draws.
+Affordable tuition at public universities, high academic standards, and a vibrant culture are significant draws.
 However, managing expenses often requires an education loan to study in France.
-Let’s walk through the key details, costs, loan types, documentation, leading lenders, and how Propelld makes the process smooth.

-Below, we will explore everything you need to know about financing your studies in France, including costs, loan options, required documents, and lender comparisons.
+Below, we explore everything you need to know about financing your studies in France, including costs, loan options, required documents, and lender comparisons.
+All cost figures are indicative as of 2025-26 and subject to change; verify current fees and visa requirements before applying.

 Cost of Studying in France for Indian Students